rweekers/reactive-meetup/README.md

 ## Installation and usage

-The repository contains two directories: a `JS` directory and a `Java` directory.
+The repository contains two directories: a `JS` directory and a `java` directory.
 Instructions for installation and usage can be found there.